Towards Overcoming the Undercutting Problem: Related Work

-\paragraph{Together with other non-compliant mining strategies} It is possible to combine undercutting with other mining strategies like selfish mining~\cite{eyal2018majority, sapirshtein2016optimal, nayak2016stubborn} and block withholding~\cite{rosenfeld2011analysis, luu2015demystifying, courtois2014subversive, luu2015power, eyal2015miner}.
-For block withholding, because undercutters prefer larger mining power, the two attacks have opposite goals and can be awkward to be blended together.
+\paragraph{Together with other non-compliant mining strategies} There have already been rigorous discussions on attacks related to mining strategies.
+Most notable attacks are selfish mining~\cite{eyal2014majority,sapirshtein2016optimal,nayak2016stubborn}, block withholding~\cite{rosenfeld2011analysis,luu2015demystifying,courtois2014subversive,luu2015power,eyal2015miner}, and fork after withholding~\cite{kwon2017selfish}.
+Defenses against these game-theoretic attacks have also been studied~\cite{heilman2014one,zhang2017publish,pass2017fruitchains,kwon2019eye,lavi2019redesigning}.
+It is possible to combine undercutting with other mining strategies like selfish mining and block withholding.
+For the latter, because undercutters prefer larger mining power, the two attacks have opposite goals, so one needs to balance the computation resource allocation.
 Selfish mining purposely hides discovered blocks, while undercutting intends to publish a block and attract other miners.
-They do not share the same rationale but we can schedule the two strategies and apply the one with higher expected returns at a certain time.
-In this work, we put our focus on the profitability and mitigation of undercutting, which affects the undercutting part of this strategy scheduler.
+They do not share the same rationale, but we can schedule the two strategies and apply the one with higher expected returns at a certain time.
+In this work, we put our focus on the profitability and mitigation of undercutting, which affects the undercutting part of the strategy scheduler.

-\paragraph{Intuitions from Economics - Risk Premium} In analogy to investment theory, in the mining process, miners obtain their risk-free rate of return by performing honest mining.
-When they intentionally undercut an existing chain, they are taking a risk of losing their share that can be acquired from subsequent main chain blocks.
-If the undercutter decides to take the risk, it is worthwhile if it is earning a risk premium\cite{bodie2009investments}.
-The block being undercut needs to be much wealthier compared with blocks to come, to compensate for such risk.

 \paragraph{Sunk Cost} In traditional microeconomics \cite{mankiw2014principles}, a rational agent makes decisions based on prospective costs and disregard sunk costs.
-In the meanwhile, from behavioral economics \cite{benartzi1995myopic,tom2007neural} point of view, decision-makers can have an irrational bias towards probability distribution of future events, loss aversion, and other illusions.
-When an undercutter decides whether to continue the fork it creates or shift to other chains, the attacker can be influenced by sunk costs including time already spent and blocks mined.
-We capture this mindset by allowing the attacker to give up after being $D\geq 1$ blocks.
-Larger $D$ indicates a greater influence from sunk costs.
+In behavioral economics \cite{benartzi1995myopic,tom2007neural}, decision-makers can have an irrational bias toward the probability distribution of future events, loss aversion, and other illusions.
+When a miner decides whether to continue on a chain or shift to other chains, it can be influenced by sunk costs including time already spent.
+We capture this mindset by letting rational miners shift after their current chain is $D\geq 1$ block(s) behind.
+A larger $D$ indicates a greater influence from sunk costs.